-EU SUSTAINABLE FINANC CE DISCLOSURE REGULATION 1 T PICTET GROUP In 2022, Pictet also signed the FAIRR Working conditions engagement letter: Unpacking labour risk in global meat supply chains.
-12. Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies (%) 14% 15% Data Coverage on eligible assets 7% This indicator has limited data availability (i.e. coverage <50%).
-We consider a threshold of 50% coverage neces-sary in order to provide a mean-ingful view.
+EU SUSTAINABLE FINANC CE DISCLOSURE REGULATION PICTET GROUP In 2024, Pictet also signed the FAIRR Investor Action on AMR (IAAMR) Public Investor Statement.
+12. Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies (%) 15% 14% 15% Data Coverage on eligible assets 7% This indicator has limited data availability (i.e. coverage <50%).
+We consider a threshold of 50% coverage necessary in order to provide a meaningful view.
 Active ownership Where relevant, we used proxy voting to reinforce our engagement activity on these topics, either by supporting shareholder resolutions or by voting against management when we felt that progress was not sufficient.
-This includes generally voting against or withhold from the chair of the nominating committee, or relevant committee member depending on jurisdiction, if the board lacks at least one director of an underrepresented gender identity.
-On societal-related items, including gender, diversity, it is in the laboration and applies and increase divisors and increase d 13.
-Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members (%) 35% 36% Data Coverage on eligible assets 80% civil rights, labour issues, and working conditions, we supported 27% of shareholder proposals in 2023.
-14. Exposure to controversial weapons (antipersonnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial weapons (%) 0% 0% Data Coverage on eligible assets 86% Exclusions Since 2011 all managed strategies invested directly in equity and corporate bonds do not invest in companies involved with nuclear weapons from countries that are not signatories to the Treaty on the Non-Proliferation of Nuclear Weapons (NMT) and other controversial weapons.
-Active ownership
+This includes generally voting against or withholding from the chair of the nominating committee, or relevant committee member depending on jurisdiction, if the board lacks at least one director of an underrepresented gender identity 13.
+Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members (%) 37% 35% 36% Data Coverage on eligible assets 83% gender identity.
+On societal-related items, including gender, diversity, civil rights, labour issues, and working conditions, we supported 31% of shareholder proposals in 2024.
+14. Exposure to controversial weapons (anti- personnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial weapons (%) 0% 0% 0% Data Coverage on eligible assets 89% Exclusions Since 2011 all managed strategies invested directly in equity and corporate bonds do not invest in companies involved with nuclear weapons from countries that are not signatories to the Treaty on the Non- Proliferation of Nuclear Weapons (NMT) and other controversial weapons.